Can't Pay Wages and Salaries

 Overdrawn Directors Loan Account.

-An Overdrawn Directors loan Account is an asset of a company and requires repayment in a Liquidation.
+An Overdrawn Directors Loan Account is an asset of a company and then requires repayment in a Liquidation.

-A director’s loan account accounts for transactions between the Company and directors.
+A director’s loan account accounts for transactions between the Company and the then directors.

 The loan account accounts for these transactions and accurately will reflect the position of the account at a given time.
 (Like a bank statement).